aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbook/_index.md

 Initializes a new instance of the [Workbook](../../com.aspose.cells/workbook) class.
 The default file format type is Excel97To2003.
+**Example**
+The following code shows how to use the Workbook constructor to create and initialize a new instance of the class with various file format type.

 ```
 Workbook workbook = new Workbook(FileFormatType.XLSX);